 The kids' favorite dinner, only poppable and twice as crunchy.

 Scoop it up with cookies, graham crackers, pretzels or fruit.
 Did we mention it'll only take you five minutes to make?

 Not all hors d'oeuvres have to be fancy.
 These cute little wraps are as basic as they come, but we’re willing to bet they’ll be gone in ten minutes or less.

 63. Spicy Ricotta-Stuffed Phyllo Rolls

 Hummus and pita?
 Boring.
-Jazz things up with these irresistible phyllo rolls with ricotta and Peppadew peppers.
-They’re a totally unexpected snack for Christmas day.
+Jazz things up with these irresistible, unexpected phyllo rolls with ricotta and Peppadew peppers.

 Additional reporting by Alexandra Hough